bestlab/Ising-Model/README.md

 Test Example Instructions:

 Example conf file and villin contact data found in example folder.
-Change to example and run ../bin/run_ising example/villin.conf The output should be similar to the villin.bm_param file found in Zenodo.
+Change to example, unzip data file and run ../bin/run_ising example/villin.conf (or just run ./runme.sh)
+The output should be similar to the villin.bm_param file found in Zenodo.

 To run a continuation simulation use a conf file similar to the villin_cont.conf file found in /example.